BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 ![](../../page-images/in_development_module.png)

 Modules can iteratively be tested in Integra Live by making changes in the Module Creator with the embedded version of Integra Live open and repeatedly selecting Test In Integra Live.
-Note that each time a new in-development module is installed in the running application, the update module must be dragged from the Module Library to the Module View canvas.
+Note that when a new in-development module is installed in the running application, Integra Live will prompt you to upgrade any instances of the in-development module to the latest version.

 ### Further support